 As you will know by now, Preloved loves vintage fashion.
 Featuring an overview of how styles have changed through the years, you can check out the previous posts here.
-This time the focus is on the not-so distant 1980’s.
+This time our Trends Through the Decades series focuses on 1980’s fashion.

-Womens Fashion in the 80’s
+Women’s Fashion in the 80’s

-Mens Fashion in the 80’s
+Men’s Fashion in the 80’s

 The New Romantic style was often seen as a reaction to the punk movement of the 1970’s and was the opposite of the austerity style punk was.
 Still influenced by Glam Rock stars such as David Bowie, the style also combined romantic themes and had a more ‘elegant’ edge to it.
-Frilly shirts, eyeliner, lipstick and quiffs were the basics for the boys and this was a fashion statement taken to new levels by figures such as Boy George and Marilyn.
+Frilly shirts, eyeliner, lipstick and quiffs were the basics for the boys; this was a fashion statement taken to new levels by figures such as Boy George and Marilyn.

 1980’s Hair and Make Up